523a/Fake-News/README.md

 # Fake-News
-Based for using pyodide and sickit-learn
+Based for using pyodide and scikit-learn